Torram/magic-docs/docs/Server/src/controllers/StarCityController.md

 ```

 ### getPriceWithFormattedCardNumber
-Returns price of specific card, from a _Soup_ object of Star City Games Website or null if cannot find it.
+Returns price of specific card, from a _Soup_ object of the Star City Games Website or null if cannot find it.
 ```tsx
 import Price, { PriceModelType } from '../models/Price';
 import { Types, Document } from 'mongoose';